-The English minor provides students an opportunity to engage with a variety of significant literature, and to further develop skills in reading, writing, criticism, and communication - tools that are vital for effective work in many segments of society.
+The English minor provides students an opportunity to engage with a variety of significant literature, and to further develop skills in reading, writing, and criticism.
+Such skills serve as a powerful supplement to other majors, enhancing a student's marketability to numerous employers upon graduation.
 The English minor is not open to ID majors with English as one of the two areas.